 If any Holder is entitled to receive notice of a Mandatory Tender Date, the notice shall be given by the Trustee to DTC.
 No Bond in Book-Entry Form (other than a Bond which is to be converted to a Fixed Rate Bond) will be required to be delivered for an exchange, purchase or transfer in connection with such Mandatory Tender Date, and any transfer of beneficial interest in any Tendered Bonds shall be effected through the Book-Entry System.
 Unless waived by the Tender Agent, beneficial interest in any Tendered Bonds in Book-Entry Form shall be transferred to the Tender Agent on or before the applicable Mandatory Tender Date.

-For purposes of giving an Optional Tender Notice and requiring an optional tender pursuant to the Indenture of a Bond in Book-Entry Form, the Beneficial Owner shall be deemed the Holder thereof.
-Upon receipt of an Optional Tender Notice, the Tender Agent will promptly notify the Participant who is the nominee for the tendering Beneficial Owner (or the Depository, if such Beneficial Owner is a Participant) of such receipt.
+So long as the book-entry system is in effect, the procedures for tender of Bonds by Beneficial Owners are governed by DTC procedures.
+See "BOOK ENTRY SYSTEM" herein.
 The delivery of certificates evidencing the Tendered Bonds shall not be required to effect any optional tender pursuant to the Indenture, and the beneficial ownership interest of the Beneficial Owner in such Bond shall be transferred through the Book-Entry System to the Tender Agent on the Optional Tender Date against credit for the Purchase Price.